ilmhubca/coding-for-beginners-2024/docs/_topics/0250-operators.md

 `and`, `or`, and `not` are logical operators.
 `and` and `or` are used to combine two boolean values.

+`and` operator is used to check if both the conditions are true.
 For example, if you want to check if a number is between 3 and 10, you can use the `and` operator.

 **Example C5**